marcomarino123/magnopy/docs/source/user-guide/index.rst

     how-to/index

-For the more in-deep understanding on how to use magnopy yiu can read the material below where we explain how different elements of magnopy python library can be used
+For the more in-deep understanding on how to use magnopy you can read the material below where we explain how different elements of magnopy python library can be used

 .. toctree::
     :caption: Fundamentals and usage
     :maxdepth: 1

-    usage/key-concepts
+    usage/data-structures
+    usage/cell
+    usage/atoms

-With any tool it is important to understand what it does exactly, both for the interpretation of results and for the good quality research.
+With any tool it is important to understand what it does exactly.
 Here we prepared some explanatory material about theory behind magnopy.

-First of all, at the heart of magnopy there is a spin Hamiltonian.In the following pages we explain how the Hamiltonian is defined and how is it stored within magnopy.
+First of all, at the heart of magnopy there is a spin Hamiltonian.
+In the pages below we explain how the Hamiltonian is defined and stored within magnopy.

 .. toctree::
     :caption: Theory behind